plokhotnyuk/jsoniter-scala/README.md

 ## Acknowledgements

-This library started from macros that reused [Jsoniter Java](https://github.com/json-iterator/java) reader & writer and generated codecs for them but than evolved to have own core of mechanics for parsing & serialization.
+This library started from macros that reused [Jsoniter Java](https://github.com/json-iterator/java) reader & writer and generated codecs for them but than evolved to have own core of mechanics for parsing and serialization.

-Idea to generate codecs by Scala macros & main details was borrowed from [Kryo Macros](https://github.com/evolution-gaming/kryo-macros) and adapted for needs of JSON domain.
+Idea to generate codecs by Scala macros and main details was borrowed from [Kryo Macros](https://github.com/evolution-gaming/kryo-macros) and adapted for needs of JSON domain.

 Other Scala macros features was peeped in [AVSystem Commons Library for Scala](https://github.com/AVSystem/scala-commons)